 | Gemini 2.5 Pro (closed) | 1M+ context, frontier reasoning, native search grounding | Cloud-only, USD per-token billing, data leaves device |

-It's tempting to read "Gemma 3 27B" as "smaller Gemini."
+It's tempting to read "Gemma 4 31B" as "smaller Gemini."
 It isn't.
-Gemini 2.5 Pro is a much larger, much more capable closed model with proprietary training data and post-training.
-Gemma 3 is a deliberate distillation that runs locally; the gap to Gemini 2.5 Pro on hard reasoning, long context, or specialist domains is real.
-Use Gemma 3 for tasks that don't need frontier; use Gemini 2.5 Pro (or Claude Opus, GPT-5) when they do.
+Gemini Pro on the closed side is a much larger, much more capable model with proprietary training data and post-training.
+Gemma 4 is a deliberate distillation that runs locally; the gap to closed Gemini on hard reasoning, long context, or specialist domains is real.
+Use Gemma 4 for tasks that don't need frontier; use closed Gemini (or Claude, GPT) when they do.
 Both running side-by-side via the same agent framework is increasingly the production pattern.

 Gemma is hosted in many places, but three cover almost every real workload: Ollama for laptop / single-machine / dev work, vLLM for production server deployments needing throughput, and Vertex AI Model Garden when you want a managed endpoint inside Google Cloud.

-ollama run gemma3:4b.
+ollama run gemma4.
 The simplest path.
 OpenAI-compatible API at localhost:11434.
 Full quantisation options.
 Default for development.

 Production-grade serving with PagedAttention, continuous batching, OpenAI-compatible API.
 Optimal for high-throughput single-tenant deployments on a dedicated GPU.